 The Bose Solo 5 is a budget 2016 standalone soundbar by Bose.
-It's a 2.0 channel bar that does not come bundled with a sub or satellites like the higher tier Bose Soundbar 500.
-It can also be wall-mounted unlike the Solo 15 which are pedestal speaker type that sits under your TV.
-The main competitors of the Solo 5 are the Vizio SB3821-C6 and the Yamaha YAS-1018.
+It's a 2.0 channel bar that doesn't come bundled with a sub or satellites like the higher tier Bose Soundbar 500.
+It can also be wall-mounted unlike the Bose Solo 15, which is a pedestal speaker type that sits under your TV.
+The Solo 5's main competitors are the Vizio SB3821-C6 and the Yamaha YAS-1018.

 The Bose Solo 5 is an all-black soundbar that looks very ordinary.
-It is made of solid plastic except for the metal grid that surrounds the front and the sides.
+It's made of solid plastic except for the metal grid that surrounds the front and the sides.
 There are no controls on the bar.
-Overall it is very simple and doesn't feel premium.
+Overall, it's very simple and doesn't feel premium.
 The subwoofer is embedded in the soundbar and the port is visible on the back.

 The Bose Solo 5 is a fairly compact bar.
-It doesn’t cover the entire width of most TVs so most likely it will fit nicely in front of the stand of your TV.
-Also, it is not very tall and thus should not obstruct your view of the screen, unless your TV screen sits flush on your table, like in the case of the Sony A9G.
+It doesn’t cover the entire width of most TVs so most likely it'll fit nicely in front of the stand of your TV.
+Also, it's not very tall, so it shouldn't obstruct your view of the screen, unless your TV screen sits flush on your table, like in the case of the Sony A9G.

-There is no subwoofer with this soundbar setup, the subwoofer is included in the bar.
+There's no subwoofer with this soundbar setup; the subwoofer is included in the bar.

 This setup doesn't have satellites.

 The subwoofer in this setup is included in the bar.
-There is no separate subwoofer.
+There's no separate subwoofer.

 The Bose Solo 5 has a good build quality.
-It is made from solid plastic except for the metal grid that surrounds the bar on the sides and at the front.
+It's made from solid plastic, aside from the metal grid that surrounds the bar on the sides and at the front.
 The subwoofer is embedded in the bar and its port is at the back.
-The entire build feels solid although not too premium.
+The entire build feels solid, although not too premium.

 The Bose Solo 5 has a decent stereo frequency response, especially for its size, but it noticeably lacks bass.
 Its low-frequency extension is fairly high, which means this soundbar will have difficulty producing the low-end thump and punch of bass.
 On the upside, the rest of the response is well-balanced and vocals and instruments will be reproduced accurately.
 It has a fairly neutral sound profile, but unfortunately, it doesn’t have any features that let you modify the noise to your liking.

 When listening to the Bose Solo 5, the soundstage is mediocre.
 The bar is very small and the soundstage size is about the width of the bar.
-On the upside, it is well focused and sound isn't diffused, which is good because objects seem to be coming from a more accurate pinpoint location rather than from a general area.
+On the upside, it's well-focused and sound isn't diffused, which is good because objects seem to be coming from a more accurate pinpoint location rather than from a general area.